 Your baby has to be able to sleep through the night before they can!
 There are a few milestones they need to reach first, like a decrease in Moro Reflex.
-If the answer to that question is “no” then you might be wanting your baby to start sleeping through the night before they’re ready.
 Check out our article on When Do Babies Sleep Through the Night to learn if your baby is ready/able to sleep through the night.

 If your baby is capable of sleeping through the night but still struggling, there might be an underlying reason your baby isn’t sleeping through the night – OR they’re right on the cusp of starting to sleep through the night.
 There are several reasons that can cause your baby not to sleep through the night, including sleep regressions, a growth spurt or illness, or the inability to fall asleep independently.

 Whether your baby is experiencing one of the problems above, or they’ve just surpassed the milestones to be able to sleep at night, there are ways you can help your baby (and yourself!) sleep through the night.